awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 If the impaired Dedicated Host has instances that do not support host recovery, such as instances with instance store\-backed volumes, the Dedicated Host is not released\.
 Instead, it is marked for retirement and enters the `permanent-failure` state\.

-## Supported Instance Configurations<a name="dedicated-hosts-recovery-instances"></a>
+## Unsupported Instance Configurations<a name="dedicated-hosts-recovery-instances"></a>

-Host recovery is supported only with instances with a supported configuration\.
+Host recovery is not supported for instances with [instance store volumes](InstanceStorage.md#instance-store-volumes)\.
 To recover instances that are not supported, see [Manually Recovering Unsupported Instances](#dedicated-hosts-recovery-unsupported)\.

-The following instance configurations are not supported:
-+ Instance store volumes
-  + C5d, G4, I3en, M5ad, M5d, M5dn, P3dn, R5ad, R5d, R5dn, and z1d instances
-  + D2, F1, HS1, I2, I3, X1, and X1e instances

 ## Manually Recovering Unsupported Instances<a name="dedicated-hosts-recovery-unsupported"></a>